Student Involvement Awards

 We have a separate and concurrent program for family and guests which is designed with your needs in mind.
 You will gain valuable information about the programs, resources and services available at Oswego.
 You will also have the opportunity to meet other parents and campus faculty, staff and administration.
 Come and let us welcome you to the SUNY Oswego family.
 We have SO much to share with you!

 What overnight accommodation options are available for family and guests?
-We do have accommodations available on campus in Riggs Hall.
+We do have accommodations available on campus.
 There are plenty of off campus lodging options as well.

 How do we get to campus if we travel by plane, bus or train?